Why are bees driven, what motivates them?

 In Japan, the colour pink has a masculine association.
 The Sakura pink cherry trees that blossom in spring represent young warriors (Samurai) who fell in battle in the prime of their life.

-Cloud can be seen as very pink at different times of the day.
-Sunlight scattered by the cloud toward our eyes is also scattered by air molecules.
-Shorter wavelength green and blue colours are scattered out of the direct line of sight more than red.
-Air preferentially scatters blue light towards us, called ‘airlight’.
+Clouds often appear pink at certain times of day.
+This happens because sunlight scattered by clouds is also scattered by air molecules.
+Shorter?wavelength colours such as green and blue are scattered out of our direct line of sight more than red.
+The atmosphere preferentially scatters blue light toward us — a phenomenon known as airlight.

-It is responsible for the blue sky and partly for the blue colour of distant mountains (hence the Blue Mountains in Australia).
-Airlight is polarised and so the intensity depends on the setting of the camera polarising filter.
+It is responsible for the blue sky and partly for the blue colour of distant mountains Airlight is polarised and so the intensity depends on the setting of the camera polarising filter.
 The reddened light and blue light together produce the pink.

 Pink Clouds, Art Photograph, Hugo Richardson